 - Mahina Evening Replenishing Elixir from Leahlani Skincare: I’ve been using this serum for over a month and love it.
 I plan to continue using this serum at night, after toner and before my moisturizer.

 - Jade Roller: I started using a jade roller at night after applying the Mahina Elixir (mentioned above).
 After a month of using this tool, I’m in love.
 It’s helped to improve the overall condition of my skin and bring down inflammation or puffiness, including a giant pimple that appeared a few weeks ago on my cheek.
 I’ve read that a jade roller also helps to improve the performance of serums.
 I purchased my roller from a local store.
 There are a lot of options on Amazon, just check the reviews before purchasing.

 Now that I’ve shared the products I’ve been using (and a couple that I plan to use in the future), here’s what my routine currently looks like:

 - Morning: Upon waking, splash face with water.
 Apply moisturizer and sunscreen oil.
 Apply makeup, if wearing.
 You can peek inside my makeup bag over here.

-- Evening: Before bed, remove makeup (if wearing), wash face with cleanser, apply toner with pad, apply elixir/serum (that’s my plan once it arrives) and moisturizer.
-Finally, apply MotherDirt AO Mist (that’s also my plan once it arrives).
+- Evening: Before bed, remove makeup (if wearing), wash face with cleanser, apply toner with pad, apply elixir/serum, use jade roller, and apply a moisturizer.

-- Extras: Once or twice a week I apply a mask or exfoliate after cleansing my face in the evening and then follow-up with the remaining steps in my skincare routine.
+- Extras: Twice a week I apply a mask or exfoliate after cleansing my face in the evening and then follow-up with the remaining steps in my skincare routine.